gonzaloronvera/web_3_development_training/README.md

 5. **Faucets:**
    To experiment on a testnet we need a wallet with funds.
 Faucets are services that will send a small amount of funds to your wallet to get you started.
 (Faucets only exist on testnets - for obvious reason!)
    - We've created [The Very Cool Goerli Faucet](https://faucet.awsmyers.people.aws.dev/) that you can use to request test funds.
 Once you've submitted your request, please allow a few minutes for the transaction to clear (although typically this will happen in less than a minute).
 Once the transaction has cleared you will see your account on screen with a non-zero balance.
+   - Alternately, you could use [this public faucet](https://goerlifaucet.com/)
    - Once the transaction has cleared head over to [Goerli EtherScan](https://goerli.etherscan.io/) and search for your wallet address.
 Take note that you can see the balance of your account and also the transaction that the sent funds.
    - (optional) Transfer ETH with the people sitting next to you.